-Women carriers between the ages of 40 and 50 and women with A-T over the age of 25 in England are advised to go to their GPs and ask to be referred to the breast cancer screening programme.
+Women with A-T over the age of 25 in England are advised to go to their GPs and ask to be referred to the breast cancer screening programme.
 Because GPs and the screening service may will not have come across this issue before, it is advisable to take a copy of the protocols with you.

 The situation for the other nations varies.
 While the guidelines don’t formally apply, the same advice for women in England applies to women in Northern Ireland.
 Women in Scotland should ask their GP to be referred to the regional genetics unit, where they will be assessed for appropriate screening.
 In Wales, only routine screening from the age of 50 is currently available.
 However, this is an issue that we will be taking up with the NHS in Wales.